That you're still making this argument just demonstrates an over-reliance on sparse dictionary entries that do not squarely address this issue.

 Interestingly, the eDIL sources noted for definition (f) above are poetic works.
 Since Classical Modern Irish lasted from the 13th through 18th centuries, those poems would have had to have been composed in the 17th or 18th centuries for English “free” to have possibly been the source of the definition (f) meanings.
 If your local library has copies of the Dioghluim Dána and the Aithdhioghluim Dána (both edited by Rev. Lambert McKenna, S.J.), then perhaps information could be found in those books on when those cited poems were written.

-"inexpensive" is slightly formal synonym for one of the meanings of "cheap". saor can also be used for the "low quaility" meaning of "cheap", whereas neamhchostasach/"inexpensive" doesn't have that meaning.
+"inexpensive" is a slightly formal synonym for one of the meanings of "cheap". saor can also be used for the "low quaility" meaning of "cheap", whereas neamhchostasach/"inexpensive" doesn't have that meaning.

 But in this case, "inexpensive" isn't an unreasonable translation, just a slightly less common one that presumably didn't get added as an acceptable alternative answer.